Areas of Interest

 Brown, Peter Hendee.
 2008.
 America’s Waterfront Revival: Port Authorities and Urban Redevelopment.
 Philadelphia, PA: The University of Pennsylvania Press.

-David Brownlee is Frances Shapiro-Weitzenhoffer Professor and Chair of the Graduate Group in the History of Art in the School of Arts and Sciences.
-He is a historian of modern architecture whose interests embrace a wide range of subjects in Europe and America, from the late eighteenth century to the present.
-Brownlee has won numerous fellowships, and his work has earned three major publication prizes from the Society of Architectural Historians.
+David Brownlee is the Frances Shapiro-Weitzenhoffer Professor of 19th Centurey European Art in the History of Art in the School of Arts and Sciences.
+He is a historian of modern architecture whose interests embrace a wide range of subjects in Europe and America, from the late 18th century to the present.
+Brownlee has won numerous fellowships and his work has earned three major publication prizes from the Society of Architectural Historians.
 He is a recipient of the University of Pennsylvania’s Lindback Award for Distinguished Teaching.

 Brownlee, David, and Derek Gillman.
 2012.
 The Barnes Foundation: Two Buildings, One Mission.
 New York: Skira Rizzoli.